QuicksilverBR/PointTracker-Measurements/README.md

 # PointTracker-measurements
 A simple repo containing information on headtracking clip measurement values used by PointTracker in headtracking software.
+Feel free to contribute measurements for other devices.

 DelanClip Fusion: